MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scalar-data-types/string.md

 >
 > * Internally, strings are encoded in [UTF-8](https://en.wikipedia.org/wiki/UTF-8).
 Invalid (non-UTF8) characters are replaced with [U+FFFD](https://codepoints.net/U+FFFD) Unicode replacement characters at ingestion time.
 > * Kusto has no data type that is equivalent to a single character.
 A single character is represented as a string of length 1.
-> * When ingesting the `string` data type, if a single string value in a record exceeds 1MB (measured using UTF-8 encoding), the value is truncated and ingestion succeeds.
+> * When ingesting the `string` data type, if a single string value in a record exceeds 1MB (measured using UTF-8 encoding), the value is truncated, and ingestion succeeds.
 If a single string value in a record, or the entire record, exceeds the allowed data limit of 64MB, ingestion fails.
-> * When ingesting the `string` data type, if a single string value in a record exceeds 1MB (measured using UTF-8 encoding), the value is truncated and ingestion succeeds.
+> * When ingesting the `string` data type, if a single string value in a record exceeds 1MB (measured using UTF-8 encoding), the value is truncated, and ingestion succeeds.
 You can increase the `MaxValueSize` of the column by changing its [encoding policy](../../management/alter-encoding-policy.md).
 > * If a single string value in a record, or the entire record, exceeds the allowed data limit of 64MB, ingestion fails.

 ## `string` literals